Sand Casting Process: Definition, Terminology, Explanation, Advantages, Disadvantages & Applications [PDF]

 During filling of molten metal into the casting cavity using gating system somewhere along with the gating system due to some reason, if the pressure falls below atmospheric pressure, the pressure difference is existing between the inside and outside of gating system.

 Due to this pressure difference, the air starts flowing from outside to the inside of the gating system through the Porosity property of molding sand called an aspiration effect.

-The Advantages of Sand Casting Process are as follows.
+The Advantages of the Sand Casting Process are as follows.

-The disadvantages of sand casting process are as follows.
+The disadvantages of the sand casting process are as follows.

-The Applications of Sand Casting Process are as follows.
+The Applications of the Sand Casting Process are as follows.

-This is all about sand casting Process, I hope you liked my article, if you have any doubts don't forget to comment down below, and do not forget to share this stuff with your friends.
+This is all about the sand casting process, I hope you liked my article, if you have any doubts don't forget to comment down below, and do not forget to share this stuff with your friends.